stefanofa/awesome/TOPICS.md

 *   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - What if Cursor, Github Copilot and Windsurf could actually interact with your browser?  💬 Comment on any DOM element 🧠 We send the real context to Windsurf ⚡ Save time manually selecting files  Setup in 30 seconds, fully open-source, works first prompt.
 Supports every framework with first party support for React, Next.js, Vue and Nuxt.js

+*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source Visual Vibecoding Editor • Visually build, style, and edit your React App with AI

 ## ide

 *   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - What if Cursor, Github Copilot and Windsurf could actually interact with your browser?  💬 Comment on any DOM element 🧠 We send the real context to Windsurf ⚡ Save time manually selecting files  Setup in 30 seconds, fully open-source, works first prompt.
 Supports every framework with first party support for React, Next.js, Vue and Nuxt.js

-*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Open-Source Visual Vibecoding Editor – Visually build, style, and edit your React App with AI
+*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source Visual Vibecoding Editor • Visually build, style, and edit your React App with AI

 *   [slashbase/slashbase-go](https://github.com/slashbase/slashbase-go) - Modern database IDE for your dev & data workflows.
 Supports MySQL, PostgreSQL & MongoDB.